EndPointCorp/end-point-blog/2020/12/03/pihole-great-holiday-gift.html.md

 ### What can’t it do?

-For now, it won’t block ALL advertising.
+For now, it won’t block **all** advertising.
 YouTube ads aren’t blocked, nor are most streaming services that display ads from their internal servers.
 It won’t block ads hosted directly on the website you’re visiting.

 To keep things running smoothly, there is some maintenance required: the OS and Pi-hole need to be updated periodically, and the blocklists as well, though these tasks are easily automated.